Smoke control and bonfires

 We strongly encourage you not to have bonfires because smoke from bonfires is harmful to health, especially for people with breathing difficulties, including those with or recovering from coronavirus.
 You are encouraged to use our green waste collection service or compost your garden waste at home.

 Although there are no byelaws covering bonfires in the borough, if a bonfire is considered to be a statutory nuisance the council could take formal action.
 Having a bonfire is unnecessary and can affect neighbours as well as contributing to poor air quality.
-If you do have a bonfire, please follow our guidance on the precautions you should take.
+If you do have a bonfire, follow our guidance on the precautions you should take.

 There are environmentally friendly ways of disposing of garden waste and household items.
 Rather than causing unnecessary pollution by burning items and waste, you can: